Get ready for the 2021 Growing Season

 The Environmental Interpretive Center maintains a 1-acre Community Organic Garden (COG) on a hill behind the Grounds Building of UM-Dearborn (View map) and bordered on its eastern side by the Rouge River Gateway Trail.
 While the Garden has existed at its present location since the mid-1990s, UM-Dearborn first established an organic garden on its campus in 1970 through the efforts of the former Dearborn Naturalist Association, a University-sponsored student organization.

 The present Garden consists of nearly fifty 300+ square-foot garden plots available for rental, as well as volunteer-managed theme gardens, and an enabling garden area with raised garden beds accessible for people in wheelchairs or with other physical limitations.
 The enabling garden was made possible with a donation from the Detroit Garden Club in the late 1990s.
-Members of the Garden Club of Dearborn regularly use the flowers and herbs that they grow in the enabling garden for horticulture therapy sessions with patients from Oakwood Common Skilled Nursing Center.

 The Community Organic Garden has a formal policy regarding gardening and land-use practices.
 In accordance with federal and state regulations regarding the production of organic produce, gardeners are prohibited from using synthetic pesticides or fertilizers.
 Also, they are forbidden from growing woody perennials, such as trees or shrubs, and they are not allowed to grow any plants recognized as invasive species in Michigan.
 Gardeners are encouraged to employ best management organic practices, such as composting, mulching, rotating crops, and using cover crops and polycultures.
 In June 2020, the Garden was awarded Michigan Agriculture and Environmental Assurance Program (MAEAP) certification in recognition of its stewardship via soil and water management and conservation efforts.